stackhpc/ansible-slurm-appliance/environments/lab/README.md

 2. Deploy instances using Terraform:

    An example terraform configuration is provided in `terraform/`.
-This deploys all instances onto two preexisting `vlan`-type networks (storage and compute) with SR-IOV ports on both.
+This deploys all instances onto two preexisting `vlan`-type networks (storage and compute).
 It assumes there is an external network with a router.
 It will create floating IPs on the login node(s).

    In either case:
    - Modify variables in `terraform/terraform.tfvars` to define the cluster size and cloud environment.